 But Cornelia went back to drinking and clubbing while Lawrence was at home with the children.
 Sometimes she would return home at 5:00 or 6:00 in the morning and see Lawrence on the bed praying.
 She would get mad at him because she felt that was his way of trying to manipulate her.

-He told her when she felt the need to drink or wake up from one of her nightmares, say “I choose to forgive”.
+He told her that when she felt the need to drink or wake up from one of her nightmares, she should say “I choose to forgive.”
 She then asks God to help her forgive.

 When she returned to a prayer service at the church, the congregation was asked to write persons they choose to forgive on a whiteboard.
 For Cornelia, only one person came to mind: her mother’s old boyfriend.
 After she had written his name, she did not feel the same way about him anymore.